 The "Americana At Brand" project had its grand opening on May 1-2, 2008, in Glendale, California.
 The shopping and residential center has two open-style Gomaco trolleys, a battery-powered lead car, #1717, and an unpowered trailer car, named GiGi, to transport guests around the facilities.

-Charlotte, North Carolina, had its opening festivities the weekend of October 16, 2004.
-The Charlotte Area Transit System debuted their three new replica Birney trolleys, numbered #91, #92 and #93, which will provide transportation along a 2.1 mile route in the Historic South End.
+Opening festivities were the weekend of October 16, 2004.
+The Charlotte Area Transit System debuted their three replica Birney trolleys, numbered #91, #92 and #93, which provide transportation along a 2.1 mile route in the Historic South End.

-Little Rock, Arkansas, debuted their three new replica Birney trolley cars at a week-long celebration starting on November 1, 2004.
-The Central Arkansas Transit Authority will run their trolleys, #408, #409 and #410, on a 2.2 mile route connecting North Little Rock and Little Rock.
+Their three replica Birney trolleys were debuted at a week-long celebration starting on November 1, 2004.
+The Central Arkansas Transit Authority runs their trolleys, #408, #409 and #410, on a 2.2 mile route connecting North Little Rock and Little Rock.

-Tampa, Florida, had its grand opening for the TECO Streetcar line the weekend of October 19 and 20, 2002.
+They had their grand opening for the TECO Streetcar line the weekend of October 19 and 20, 2002.
 Eight replica Birney trolleys, numbered #428 through #435, provided transportation through the YBOR historic district in Tampa during the premiere weekend.

-Peter Witt trolley #1945 traveled to its new home in Mount Pleasant, Iowa, and had its debut during the Midwest Old Threshers' Reunion over the Labor Day weekend 2002.
-Select the following links to learn more about reconditioned Peter Witt trolleys and Peter Witt trolley #1945.
+Peter Witt trolley #1945 had its debut during the Midwest Old Threshers' Reunion in Mount Pleasant, Iowa, over the Labor Day weekend 2002.
+Click here to learn more about reconditioned trolleys at Gomaco Trolley Company.

 Photo courtesy of the White House